snrnats/doc-centre/docfx_project/api/allocation/allocateWithCarrierService.md

 # Allocate With Carrier Service

-Allocates the specified consignments with the specified carrier service

 `PUT https://api.electioapp.com/allocation/allocatewithcarrierservice`

+Allocates one or more consignments to the specified carrier service.

 ## Request